 How to tell if this explains your cat’s gnawing:

-If your kitten’s getting quite busy biting things, and just so happens to use your fingers as one of the things he or she likes to chew – chances are pretty darn high your kitten’s hankering to bite is plainly down to teething.
+If your kitten is getting quite busy biting at things all over the place, and just so happens to use your fingers as one of the things he or she gnaws on when it’s available – chances are pretty darn high your kitten’s hankering to bite is plainly down to teething.

 Have a baby’s pacifier lying around the house?
-Try offering it up to your kitten; if your cat is happy to chomp away at the pacifier rather than your fingers, you’re really likely to just have a teething kitten on your hands.
+Try offering it up to your kitten.
+Have a piece of cardboard or some other okay-to-bite object lying around that you know your cat likes to chew on (maybe as evidenced by bite marks that exist already?).
+Offer that up, and if your cat is happy to chomp away at any other object besides your fingers, you’re really likely to have a teething kitten on your hands.

 Can I change this?